dalethomas81/ArfBotOS/README.md

 3. from the device tree, double-click on 'Device' and open the 'Communication Settings' tab.
 4. type in the ip address of the Raspberry Pi and hit enter. this will establish a connection to the gateway on the controller. (note that if you are having connectivity issues here you may have a different version of the runtime installed vs the gateway. you can check this by using the 'Update Raspberry Pi' and 'Update Edge Gateway' from the Tools menu)
 4. if the project built successfully and a connection to the gateway is established, open the Online menu and select 'Multiple Download...' to download the code to the controller. keep the default selections and press 'OK'
+5. during download, Codesys will install necessary script files in the `/var/opt/codesys/PlcLogic/Application/Vision` directory (this is why the services we installed earlier would fail). there are 2 files and 1 directory that you will have to manually copy over to get vision working.
+6. from the Codesys development environment, double-click on Device and from the Files tab find the `cal.yaml` and `roi.yaml` files located in the ArfBot repository and copy them to the `PlcLogic/Application/Vision` directory. they can be found in the `ArfBot/OpenCV/CameraCalibration` and `ArfBot/OpenCV/FastTemplateMatching` folders, respectively. these files have initial values and will be dynamically generated later.
+7. next, copy the `ArfBot/OpenCV/VisionWebServer` directory over to the `/var/opt/codesys/PlcLogic/Application/Vision` directory.
+8. next, create a new directory in `PlcLogic/Application/Vision` called `Templates`.

 ### Configuring Codesys To Run Commands In Linux
 1. run this command to open the Codesys Control config file and edit in nano `sudo nano /etc/CODESYSControl.cfg`